SpaceEEC/yamdbf-league/README.md

 ```
 npm i -S SpaceEEC/yamdbf-league
 ```
-> Note: YAMDBF 3.0.0 is required to use this plugin since plugin support was/will be added with that version.
+> Note: YAMDBF 3.0.0 is required to use this plugin since plugin support was be added with that version.

 - Add it to your client's plugins, here a small example:
 ```ts